 Meanwhile, we've already had plenty of offseason moves worth tracking, so that's what we'll do.
 What follows is an on-going list of offensive players of note who have swapped uniforms via free agency, trade, retirement or 3 a.m. arrest.

-Tony Romo -- Retired to the CBS booth.
+Tony Romo -- Retires to the top CBS booth.

 Mike Glennon, Bears -- Chicago really plans to start this former Buc?